 The Teen Court model was made to offer alternative, youth-centered sentencing options in order to repair harm and prevent future criminal behavior.
-In Teen Court, youth are literally judged by a jury of their teen peers.
+In Teen Court, youth are judged by a jury of their teen peers.
 Through creative sentences that promote self-esteem and encourage positive life choices, former offenders are more likely to avoid criminal behavior in favor of building better lives for themselves.

 What makes the Teen Court Program work?